ibm-cloud-docs/Registry/registry_tokens.md

 1. Create a token.
 The following example creates a non-expiring token that has read and write access to all namespaces that are set up in a region.

     ```
-    bx cr token-add --description "This is a token" --non-expiring --readwrite
+    ibmcloud cr token-add --description "This is a token" --non-expiring --readwrite
     ```
     {: pre}